justbetter/magento1-css-merge-data-uri-fix/README.md

 # Magento 1 CSS Merge Data URI Fix

 This module fixes a bug which is present in all Magento 1 versions which case a corrupt CSS file when Magento's default CSS merging functionality is activated and data URI's are used in the CSS, for example with inline images.
+For more information see: http://magento.stackexchange.com/questions/14973/problem-with-data-uris-and-css-file-merge

 ## Why doesn't Magento fix this?